The internals section provides big-picture explanations of the design choices we made and how the different libraries work internally.

 The Event Sourcing Runtime takes care of sourcing components from a stream of events.
 Its main purpose is to support the Aggregate Root and Projection patterns

-The Transactional Message Processing Runtime takes care of handling queued messages Atomic, Consistent, Isolated and Durable way.
+The Atomic Message Processing Runtime takes care of handling queued messages in an Atomic and Durable way.
 Its main purpose is to support the Task Processing, Delegation, Reaction and Downstream Activity patterns.

 Event Stream Processing Runtime